aws/aws-cdk-rfcs/text/0001-cdk-update.md

 command will offer to perform a full deployment:

 ```
-$ cdk update ApplicationStack
+$ cdk deploy --accelerated ApplicationStack
-Checking stack ApplicationStack for possible asset update
+Checking stack ApplicationStack for possible accelerated update
  * LambdaFunction[Appfunction]: Function data changed
-ApplicationStack can *not* be rapidly updated.
+ApplicationStack has changes that can not be rapidly updated.
 Perform a full deployment of ApplicationStack?
 [Y/n]: Y
 Deploying ApplicationStack
 ...